 The founding of this day coincided with the second annual World AIDS Day in 1989, when 800 art galleries around the US covered their exhibits and replaced them with information about HIV/AIDS and details about various HIV/AIDS charities.

-Since then artists have become integral to the day, producing art to help awareness, and to help people mourn the, as of 2015, 39 million people who have lost their lives to the Human Immunodeficiency Virus.
+Since then, artists have become integral to the day, producing art to help awareness and to help people mourn.
+As of 2015, 39 million people have lost their lives to the Human Immunodeficiency Virus.